-Any system may be used for oil and water cooling provided radiators are within the periphery of the vehicle.
+Any system may be used for oil and engine cooling provided radiators are within the periphery of the vehicle.
+Waterless coolant is permitted.

 Oil hose connectors must be either swaged fittings, 'Aeroquip' - type compression fittings or good-quality high-pressure fittings.
 (The use of hose-clips on oil pipes is prohibited due to the extreme pressures developed by bike engines.)

-5. Induction Systems:
+5.7.5 Induction Systems

 Air filtration system is free.

 The induction system must be standard for the engine being used, though jetting on carburettors is free.
+The boundary between the induction system and the air filtration system is defined to be at the entry to the throttle body or carburettors.
+Hence, aftermarket velocity stacks are permitted.

-6. Exhaust systems:
+5.7.6 Exhaust systems

 Exhaust systems including manifold are free but must comply with MSA noise restrictions as per MSA yearbook J5.16.5 & 5.17.

-All vehicles must be fitted with an exhaust catalytic converter.
+All vehicles must be fitted with an exhaust catalytic converter through which all exhaust gases must flow.

-7. Ignition systems:
+5.7.7 Ignition systems

-1. The standard ECU's rev limiter must remain in operation with standard manufacturers stated settings, and be the only non-mechanical means of controlling engine speed (excepting functions of the standard ECU for the engine).
+1. The standard ECU's rev-limiter must remain in operation with standard manufacturers settings, and be the only non-mechanical means of controlling engine speed (excepting functions of the standard ECU for the engine).
 Ignition-cutting systems other than the standard rev-limiter are not permitted.
 The standard ECU for the engine must be used as the main control of engine management.

 The standard ECU must not be modified in any way; in particular it is not permitted to change the ignition, fuel or any other mapping or configuration in any way.
-The 750 Motor Club reserves the right to remove and test ECUs or to exchange the ECU in any specific car for an equivalent manufacturer's standard unit to enable checks to be carried out.
+The 750 Motor Club reserves the right to remove and test ECUs or to exchange the ECU in any specific car, for the duration of a race or an entire meeting, for an equivalent manufacturer's standard unit.
+Failure to comply with such an exchange request will render the car in question ineligible to compete at the meeting in question.

 Competitors are required to make their own ECUs available for swapping to facilitate these checks.
+As such it must be straightforward to remove and replace the ECU, along with any item keyed to the ECU such as an ignition key.
 All competitors' ECUs so used will be labelled with their name using non removable labels provided by the 750 Motor Club.
+The competitor's own ECU will be returned to them at the conclusion of the meeting.

-The use of a single approved 'piggy-back' device, in conjunction with the standard ECU, to modify fuelling only is permitted provided it does not contravene the remainder of 5.7.7.
+2. The use of a single approved 'piggy-back' device, in conjunction with the standard ECU, to modify fuelling only is permitted provided it does not contravene the remainder of 5.7.7.
 Approved piggy-back devices are the Dynojet Power Commander PCII, PCIII, PCIIIr, PCIIIusb (fuel module only) and PCV (fuel injection module only).
+Note that the use of a PCV module that incorporates ignition timing mapping, or any separate ignition mapping module, is not permitted.

-The standard ECU and any piggy-back device should be easily accessible for scrutineering purposes.
+3. The standard ECU and any piggy-back device should be easily accessible for scrutineering purposes.
 Any manufacturer markings on the ECU and any piggy-back device must remain intact and easily visible.